Blu33u3dD3v1l/MyGymWeb/README.md

 ## Functionality

-* Guest users can browse home page and view trainers.
+* Guest users can browse the home page and view trainers.
-* Registered users can browse, view details of trainers, gyms and products.
-They can have appointments with trainers and buy products.Also they have own menu for manage their applications, appointments, products and trainers.
+* Registered users can browse and view details of trainers, gyms, and products.
+They can schedule appointments with trainers and purchase products.
+Additionally, they have a personal menu to manage their applications, appointments, products, and trainers.
-* Admin users have own menu for managing.They can add, delete and edit Trainers, gyms and products.They approve or decline applications for become trainer and aprove or decline trainer appointments.
-Admins can view all the users and see who is trainer, adimin, or user.
+* Admin users have their own management menu.
+They can add, delete, and edit trainers, gyms, and products.
+Admins approve or decline applications to become a trainer and can approve or decline trainer appointments.
+They can also view all users and see whether they are a trainer, admin, or user.
-* The application have shopping cart and users with enough virtual money can buy available gym products.By providing promo code users can get various cash discounts.
+* The application includes a shopping cart, and users with sufficient virtual money can buy available gym products.
+By providing a promo code, users can receive various cash discounts.
-* In addition, there is a search menu from where users can search trainers by name or filter the trainers by criteria.
+* Moreover, there is a search menu where users can search for trainers by name or filter trainers based on specific criteria.

 ## How it Works

 You need to register first.
-Then you will be given 1000 virtual dollars for purchases.You can use the main menu to check if you have a trainer hired, if you have pending approval to hire one, or if you have an up-to-date trainer application.
+Then, you will be given 1,000 virtual dollars for purchases.
+You can use the main menu to check if you have hired a trainer, if you have pending approval to hire one, or if you have an up-to-date trainer application.

 ![Екранна снимка 2024-02-09 015750](https://github.com/Blu33u3dD3v1l/MyGymWeb/assets/22412647/70e0684e-baf6-4586-ba06-2199ac18f956)